Ed94/VEFontCache-Odin/scripts/Readme.md

 * Added ability to set the stb_truetype allocator for `STBTT_MALLOC` and `STBTT_FREE`.
 * Changed procedure signatures to pass the font_info struct by immutable ptr (#by_ptr) when the C equivalent has their parameter as `const*`.

-All other dependencies are cloned directly into a created thirdparty directory.
+All other dependencies are provided directly into the thirdparty directory.
+However they can be cloned from their corresponding github repos:

 [harfbuzz](https://github.com/Ed94/odin_harfbuzz) is configured to pull & build the C++ library, it will use the MSVC toolchain (you can change it to use meson instead of preferred).
-[freetype](https://github.com/Ed94/odin-freetype) package has pre-built .lib files for windows (debug/release).
 [sokol](https://github.com/floooh/sokol) built using `build_sokol_library.ps1`.
 [sokol-tools](https://github.com/floooh/sokol-tools) used by `compile_sokol_shaders.ps1` to compile the glsl files into odin files for the sokol backend.